-Resetting your smartphone — also referred to as "wiping your data" or "factory resetting" your device — will restore it to its initial configuration, or to the factory settings and content that it included when it was brand-new.
+Resetting your smartphone — also referred to as "wiping your data" or "factory resetting" your device — will restore it to its initial configuration, or to the factory settings and content that is included when it was brand new.
 This process clears all stored data, custom user settings, installed apps, saved passwords, and user accounts.

 Resetting your smartphone will delete all of your stored data, including your contacts, applications, and photos.
 This is the information that you should target when figuring out what to back up before your reset.

 If you are interested in saving any of this information, you should save them on a separate memory card so that retrieval after the reset will be a breeze.
 This is especially pertinent in the case of saving your contacts because without those you will not be able to contact anyone who is currently on your phone's contact list!

 N.B.
 Any data stored on your smartphone's memory card will not be erased when you reset your device.

 What things you should know/do before resetting your smartphone?